Scientific diving: Contribution of scientific diving to research

 Underwater diving interventions, particularly on scuba, provide the capacity for scientists to make direct observations on site and in real time, which allow for ground-truthing of larger scale observations and occasional serendipitous observations outside the planned experiment.
 Human dexterity remains less expensive and more adaptable to unexpected complexities in experimental setup than remotely operated and robotic alternatives in the shallower depth ranges.
 Scuba has also provided insights which would be unlikely to occur without direct observation, where hypotheses produced by deductive reasoning have not predicted interactive and behavioural characteristics of marine organisms, and these would not be likely to be detected from remote sensing or video or other methods which do not provide the full context and detail available to the diver.
 Scuba allows the scientist to set up the experiment and be present to observe unforeseen alternatives to the hypothesis.

 The field of global change biology includes investigation of evidence relating to global warming and ocean acidification.
 Many of the measurable changes in global climate occur in the sea.
 Coral bleaching is an example of an indicator of change, and scuba diving has provided a large amount of low-impact observational data contributing significantly to the large body of knowledge on the subject over several decades.

 The field of ocean acidification and the impact of anthropogenic carbon dioxide emission has seen similar growth and most of the cited articles in this field have relied to a significant extent on data collected during scuba diving operations.

 The field of paleoclimate reconstruction has a major influence on the understanding of evolution and the ecological and biogeographic past, as climate is the most powerful driver of evolution.
-Coring corals on a reef in the least harmful and focused manner is currently most practicable using scuba technology.
+Coring corals on a reef in the least harmful and most focused manner is currently most practicable using scuba technology.
 This mining of the past makes it possible to attempt to predict future climate.

 Advances in training and accessibility to trimix diving and closed circuit rebreather systems has enabled scientific divers to reach highly diverse deeper mesophotic reefs which may be the corals last refuge from the warming of surface waters.

 The current knowledge of the functioning of the ecologically and economically important hard-bottom communities in the shallow water coastal zones is both limited and particularly difficult to study due to poor accessibility for surface operated instrumentation as a result of topographic and structural complexity which inhibit remote sampling of organisms in the benthic boundary layer.
 In situ assessments by scientific divers remain the most flexible tool for exploring this habitat and allow precise and optimised location of instruments.